 If a person is financially independent, they must be a U.S. citizen, Permanent Resident Alien, Political Asylee, Political Refugee, Deferred Action for Childhood Arrivals (DACA), or hold an A, E, G, H, I, L, O, P, R, TC, TD, or TN visa to be eligible for review as an in-state resident for tuition purposes.

 If a student holds a B, F, J, M, or U visa and is financially independent, they are not eligible to establish Ohio residency.

-Students that are financially independent and their immigration status is pending (i.e. for green card), are not eligible for in-state residency unless their most recent immigration status prior to entering pending status, was an eligible status to receive the in-state tuition subsidy benefit. (i.e. visa type of A, E, G, H, I, L, O, P, R, TC, TD, or TN)
+Students who are financially independent and their immigration status is pending (i.e. for green card) are not eligible for in-state residency unless their most recent immigration status prior to entering pending status was an eligible status to receive the in-state tuition subsidy benefit. (i.e. visa type of A, E, G, H, I, L, O, P, R, TC, TD, or TN)

 A Financially Dependent Student

 If a student is financially dependent upon a spouse or parent, the person they are dependent upon must also be a U.S. citizen, permanent resident alien, political asylee or political refugee, or hold an A, E, G, H, I, L, O, P, R, TC, TD or TN visa to qualify to be reviewed for in-state residency.

 (Note: Financial dependence upon a parent is defined as having been claimed on the parent's federal income tax return in the most recent tax year.
 Financial dependence upon a spouse is proven with a marriage certificate.)